RK Bagatsing

-Ramon Khino San Diego Bagatsing (born May 9, 1988) is a Filipino film and television actor.
+Ramon Khino San Diego Bagatsing is a Filipino film and television actor.
 He is most notable for the role of Arnaldo Ardiente Torillo in the ABS-CBN series Wildflower.

+He is currently under the management of Star Magic.

-Early life
+Early life and education

-Bagatsing is the son of actor Ramon "Boy" Bagatsing, Jr. and Marilou San Diego.
+Bagatsing is the son of actor Ramon "Boy" Bagatsing, Jr. and Marilou San Diego of Santa Rosa, Nueva Ecija.
 He is the younger brother of actor Raymond Bagatsing and actress Monina Bagatsing.
 Bagatsing's paternal grandfather is the former Manila City Mayor Ramon Bagatsing, the city's longest-serving mayor.
 He played basketball for Saint Francis of Assisi College during his elementary days.

 Career

 Bagatsing has been nominated for acting awards for his roles in Apocalypse Child and Slumber Party.
 Outside his filming roles, he has also dabbled in television appearing in episodes of Wagas and Ipaglaban Mo!.

-In 2018, he was part of ABS-CBN's initial drama offering and Afternoon TV Series Araw Gabi, with JM de Guzman and he played the trending Primetime TV series Wildflower as Mayor Arnaldo Ardiente Torillo; with actress Maja Salvador.
+In 2017, he played the trending Primetime TV series Wildflower as Mayor Arnaldo Ardiente Torillo; with actress Maja Salvador and in 2018, he was part of ABS-CBN's initial drama offering and Afternoon TV Series Araw Gabi, with JM de Guzman.

+In the 2025, Philippine action-drama series Sins of the Father as PO2 Johnny Policarpio, an intense, intimidating police officer.

+In the 2026, family drama series collaboration Honor thy Mother with Sharon Cuneta, Barbie Forteza, John Estrada, and Khalil Ramos. and in Haunted Carnival an official horror entry for the 2026 Metro Manila Film Festival (MMFF).
+He acts alongside a powerhouse cast including Maricel Soriano, John Arcilla, Julia Barretto, and James Reid.

+Other ventures

+Fitness and Wellness

+Bagatsing he is a certified yoga teacher, integrating mindfulness and flexibility training into his routine.
+He actively trains in martial arts, utilizing it for physical fitness and discipline.

+Personal life

+Bagatsing currently in a high-profile relationship with actress Jane Oineza.
+The couple, often called "RKane" by fans, officially confirmed their romance in May 2021.